Political Messages in Congolese Music of the Mobutu Era – Congolese Archive Holdings at the African Music Archives (AMA)

 6ad8baca 25d8 4922 acd7 429d1fd68500

-Archival work: Text preparation of songs from the Congolese music collection at the archive as a basis for analysis
+Archive work: preparation of texts of songs from the collection of Congolese music in the archive as a basis for the analysis

-Participant observation: Analysis of live performances by musicians for the current (re)production of Congolese music
+Participant observation: analysis of live performances by musicians on the current (re)production of Congolese music

-Interviews: Conducting sociolinguistic interviews to contextualize song lyrics and the messages contained within them through conversations with artists
+Interviews: Conducting sociolinguistic interviews to contextualize the song lyrics and the messages they contain through conversations with artists

 Dr. Lisa Marie Roemer